-It’s peak season for buying and selling homes, and if you’re looking to make a home purchase this year, we’ve got some great cities for you to consider.
+It’s peak season for buying and selling homes.
+If you’re looking to make a home purchase this year, we’ve got some great cities for you to consider.
 Based on the typical categories of mortgage borrowers that we serve, we’ve selected six locations that we feel would best fit our customers’ home purchase needs.

 These six locations meet our top three criteria for our audience: (1) Cost of living.
 This touches on home prices, affordability, and the health of the city’s economy.
 (2) Food and fitness.
 Here, we consider activities the city has to offer, restaurants, recreation, and community involvement.
 (3) Schools and crime.
 Where school ratings are high, crime levels are usually low—and when a neighborhood has good schools and is safe, the home values in that area tend to be higher.
-With our criteria selected and our consumer data in place, let’s reveal six of the best places to buy a house in 2018.
+With our criteria selected and our consumer data, here’s six of the best places to buy a house in 2018.

 1. Charleston, SC

 Voted the South’s Best City for the second year in a row by Southern Living, Charleston is the perfect town for a home buyer who’s ready to live life laid back.
-This Atlantic coastal town has all the old, southern charm and rich history you’d expect from a South Carolina port city.
-It’s got that small, close-knit community feel that’s characteristic of so many southern towns—but not so close that you can’t escape to your own personal retreat.
+This town has all the southern charm and rich history you’d expect from a South Carolina port city.
+It’s got that small, close-knit community feel that’s characteristic of so many southern towns.
+But not so close that you can’t escape to your own personal retreat.